PdePazanan/Hidden-Markov-Model-for-VIX-index-prediction-trading/README.md

 ## Live application for long term strategy

-Since the long term results were much better, we had better profits and less drawdowns, we can trade the VIX index with CFDs, it's not a Future contract so there is no expiry date, but there is still fees for swaps every night.
+Since the long term results were much better, we had better profits and less drawdowns, with out of sample data we can have an incredible 70% annual return by putting a slippage of 0.1% for every trade taken, this performance will be a little lower if the swaps for the DFC VIX are high.
+We can trade the VIX index with CFDs, it's not a Future contract so there is no expiry date, but there is still fees for swaps every night.
 Vantage market propose the VIX index as a CFD.
 The best model trained with LSTM is in the folder LSTM, and give the signals combined with the HMM.
-I'm working to develop a code to integrate a Live trading strategy with Vantage market were the VIX as a CFD is available.
+I'm working to develop a code to integrate a Live trading strategy with Vantage market were the VIX as a CFD is available, and to integrate the fees of swaps in our backtest.

 If you have suggestion or criticism i will be happy to here them.
 I did this for free, if you want to support me you can do it here 👇👇